Saltbox-Interactive/Discover-Old-DHanis-Website/README.md

 Welcome to the **Discover Old D'Hanis** website repository!
 This website aims to provide a homepage for the **Discover Old D'Hanis** project.

-## Project Overview

-The website is a companion to the Discover Old D'Hanis game, an educational historical experience set in the real-life town of D'Hanis, Texas.
-The goal is to present historical information in an accessible and interactive format for both locals and visitors.

-## Features

-- **Interactive Media**: Includes images, videos, and other multimedia elements showcasing the town's history.
-- **Historical Content**: Detailed information about significant events, locations, and figures in D'Hanis.
-- **Responsive Design**: Optimized for various screen sizes, including mobile, tablet, and desktop.
-- **Git LFS for Media Files**: Large media files are tracked using Git Large File Storage (LFS) to manage repository size.

 ##  To set up the project for development

 1. **Clone the repository**: